B1aZer/vim/README.md

  - :vert sb N //// nope - <c-w>v(s) - open this buffer ib vert split
  - :on - close splits beside this
  - :w!! - sudo save
+ - Ctrl-O - in insert mode, execute one command and return to insert mode
+ - :%s//bar/g - replace all ocurrences of last searched pattern
+ - ge in Markdown open local link
+ - C+^ to prev buffer

  ```
  nmap <Leader>a= :Tabularize /=<CR>